 Call for Proposals

-Djangonauts from in and around Denmark are meeting up for the third edition of Django Day, to be held April 14th 2023.
+Djangonauts from in and around Denmark are meeting up for the third edition of Django Day, to be held on October 6th 2023.
 It will be a full day of talks, followed by an evening of social events.

 Come and meet your local and excellent community and share with them.
 Tell us about your idea and your contribution to make this a great day.